 At the Olympics, the PC provided induction, drug and alcohol testing and full medical provision for all workers.
 But it was expensive.
 Few construction companies can afford that, especially when you don’t know how many people will be on site.

-At Crossrail, each contractor had access to occupational health services which were compliant with both SEQOHS and Constructing Better Health standards, but the issue of getting this established was fraught with legal and cost implications.
+At Crossrail, each contractor had access to occupational health services compliant with both SEQOHS and Constructing Better Health standards, but getting this established was fraught with legal and cost implications.

 Tesco’s has its store; the PC packs up and moves on to the next job to start the process all over again.
 Maybe its Thames Tideway or a new road.

 Do you see the problems occupational health and safety professionals have for trying to protect these workers?
 They may not have time, the inclination or even understand why it is necessary to check their health.
 Also, if you work on loads of sites, how on earth can a worker take it all seriously.
-Health and safety matters tend to fizzle out the nearer you get to the bottom of the supply chain.
+Health and safety matters fizzle out the nearer you understand the supply chain.
 Unfortunately, those on the lower tiers hearing distorted messages or perhaps no messages at all.

 If you are thinking of working in construction or maybe you’ve just started out; these issues face us all.